 Before becoming THC or CBD, life begins as Cannabigerol.
-CBG is non psychoactive and a minor compound found in trace percentages in medicinal Cannabis.
+CBG is non psychoactive and a minor compound found in trace percentages in medicinal cannabis.
 CBG is more detectable in hemp.

 Closely related to THC, Tetrahydrocannabivarin’s chemical structure is similar, but engages our cannabinoid receptors differently.
 THCV is psychoactive.
 It’s being researched for its appetite suppressant and anticonvulsant properties.

-How do I consume my Cannabis?There are many different methods available to consume medicinal Cannabis.
-Each option for medicinal Cannabis ingestion may have a dramatic impact on its effectiveness.
+There are many different methods available to consume medicinal cannabis.
+Each option for medicinal cannabis ingestion may have a dramatic impact on its effectiveness.
 The Peace Naturals Project philosophy is simple, no matter your chosen method: Start slow and with small amounts.
-Each client is unique in how different Cannabis varieties will affect them.
+Each client is unique in how different cannabis varieties will affect them.
 By starting with small amounts and consuming slowly, our clients can mindfully self manage for relief and comfort.

-Is medicinal Cannabis right for me?
+Is medicinal cannabis right for me?

 Most of our clients have chosen to incorporate medicinal cannabis as part of their treatment plan only after exploring other alternatives with little or no success.
 When considering medical cannabis as an adjunct therapy, it is important to also evaluate your overall lifestyle.
 If you and your healthcare professional decide that cannabis is a suitable option, our Client Care team is here to help by offering guidance and support.